What are Study Abroad Exchanges and how do they work?

 It is common to find differences in the provision and delivery of academic programs: different semester start and end dates, student services and facilities, campus culture, cost of living, living conditions, social behavior and customs.
 These differences will be more easily navigated if you pre-plan and research your chosen destination well before you leave USA.

 It's very important to research the courses available at your chosen Study Abroad school before you leave.
-You will need to have your Study Abroad courses approved by USAX before you leave.
+You will need to have your Study Abroad courses approved by American Academy before you leave.
 However, also be prepared for possible course changes when you arrive at your exchange school as there is no way to guarantee enrollment in your chosen courses at the partner school.

 You may find courses and materials have changed between the time you choose a particular course and the time of your first actual class.
 You may even discover that some courses are not offered as expected.
 It will be to your benefit if you have an alternate plan in mind to deal with potential changes.
-It's also highly recommended you check with your USAX Study Abroad coordinator if you need to make significant course changes while abroad.
+It's also highly recommended you check with your American Academy Study Abroad coordinator if you need to make significant course changes while abroad.